-The Advisor charges management fees as base compensation for providing advisory services to Clients, which is paid indirectly by Investors.
-Management fees are determined on a Client-by-Client and Investorby-Investor basis and are described in each Client's Governing Documents and modified in certain Investors' Side Letters.
+The Advisor charges management fees as base compensation for providing advisory services to Clients, which is paid indirectly by Investors in such Client.
+Management fees are determined on a Client-by-Client and Investor-by-Investor basis and are described in each Client's Governing Documents and modified in certain Investors' Side Letters.
 The management fee is often based on a stated percentage of capital invested in a Client by an Investor, which may be calculated with respect to net asset value, invested capital, or gross asset value, and may be charged on committed capital and/or invested capital, depending on the Client and the life-cycle of the Client.
-The Advisor typically charges a reduced management fee or no management fee to the General Partners (and their direct or indirect members or affiliates) and/or certain Investors, including Affiliates, Related Entities, Ownership Entities, Investors in co-investment vehicles and Investors that commit larger amounts of capital.
+The Advisor can, and often does, charge a reduced management fee or no management fee to the General Partners (and their direct or indirect members or affiliates) and/or to certain Investors, including Affiliates, Related Entities, Ownership Entities, Investors in co-investment vehicles and Investors that commit larger amounts of capital, in each case at the Advisor's discretion.

-Generally, Investors participating in a subsequent closing after the initial closing of a Fund are responsible for paying the management fee as of the date of the initial closing of such Fund, plus interest, as applicable.
-In addition, management fees are payable during term extensions unless otherwise agreed to with Investors.
-Management fees are paid by the Client using available cash of the Fund or by calling capital from Investors.
-The management fees are accrued and payable by a Client either quarterly in advance or quarterly in arrears, depending on the Client and as detailed in each Client's Governing Documents.
-Management fees are prorated for any partial period.
-If a Client terminates its advisory relationship with us, in accordance with such Client's Governing Documents, any pre-paid management fees will generally be prorated for the period during which we have served as investment adviser to such Client, and a refund issued for any remaining days.
+Investors participating in a subsequent closing after the initial closing of a Fund may be responsible for paying the management fee as of the date of the initial closing of such Fund, generally in addition to an interest component payable to the Advisor or an affiliate, as applicable.
+In addition, management fees are payable during term extensions unless Investors have otherwise negotiated or are otherwise notified.
+Management fees are paid by the Client using available cash of the Client or by calling capital from Investors.
+The management fees are due and payable by a Client either quarterly in advance or quarterly in arrears, depending on the Client and as detailed in each Client's Governing Documents.